Despard Plot: The trial

 The proposed execution raised considerable anxiety, given that it was to be in an area congested by working men (exactly the kind of man to whom Despard had appealed) and the chief magistrate, Sir Richard Ford, expressed his concern over the size of the crowds that assembled during the day and evenings near the jail.
 He had trouble hiring workmen to build the scaffold; the jailer feared to leave the safety of the prison; and he deployed over 100 armed soldiers throughout the neighbourhood on the night before the execution.
 Handbills calling on the people to rise had been distributed and the authorities feared the possibility of a riot, if not an outright attempt to free the prisoners.
 The prisoners remained recalcitrant, especially Despard, refusing to discuss their plans or to reveal the identities of any others who might have been involved in the plot.

 A further problem for the authorities was Catherine Despard, Despard's wife, who caused considerable dismay.
 A woman of African descent, she had accompanied her husband from Central America to London in 1790.
 Active in prisoners' rights, she formed a link between her husband and the other revolutionaries with their colleagues and families outside the prison.
 She had worked for improvement of prison conditions, including the necessities of life: warmth, fresh air, food, space, writing materials, and access to friends and families.
 She was, essentially, a courier between the condemned and the outside world, and furthermore an intrepid correspondent.
 The prison wardens feared she was smuggling goods in and out of the prison, but feared to search her.
 It was she who had approached Lord Nelson to speak at the trial, and he made further applications to the government on behalf of Despard and his compatriots.

 Those executed were Despard, John Francis, John Wood, James Sedgewick, Thomas Broughton, Arthur Graham, and John Macnamara.
 They were executed in Old Horsemonger Lane Gaol in Southwark on Monday 21 February 1803.

+Legacy

+In his seminal The Making of the English Working Class (1963), E. P. Thompson identified the Despard affair as "an incident of real significance in British political history".
+It appeared to "justify the Government's policy of 'alarm' and of the suspension of popular liberties".
+At the same time, for Jacobin ultras it initiated "the strategy (or, perhaps, fantasy) of the coup d'etat" that was to issue in the Cato Street Conspiracy of 1820.